mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 improvements in personnel management have contributed to the ability to cover great distances and return safely.
 The main technical obstacle is the jump drive, for obvious reasons.
-A malfunction in well- travelled space can be dangerous; out on the rim it is likely to be fatal.
+A malfunction in well-travelled space can be dangerous; out on the rim it is likely to be fatal.
 However, jump drives are more robust than the average person might believe.